Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Booleans
-Booleans, often shortened to Bools, are data types that can have two possible values: `true` or `false`.
+Booleans, often shortened to "Bools", are data types that can have two possible values: `true` or `false`.
 This is commonly used for conditional statements, which allow for different actions by modifying control flow based on whether the condition is `true` or `false`.

 ## Nil
 Nil represents the nothingness or non-existence of a value.
 This can be used to destroy a variable or table element if it is not used anymore.
 Or use conditional statements to check if the value is a `nil` or not.